Updated on 19th November 2025 | 11:59 am | #CATCutoff2025

 Get in touch with your Peers and Faculty Members

-Yes, candidates who score a high percentile might still not make the cut for IIM-A as the CAT scores are not the only criterion for admission to an IIM.
+Yes, candidates who score in the high percentile might still not make the cut for IIM-A, as the CAT scores are not the only criterion for admission to an IIM.
 The performance of the candidate in further admission rounds, the overall profile, including 10th and 12th grades, work experience, qualification, etc, also plays a role in the final score given to the candidate.